 Before we begin modifying your screen settings, use the instructions in the previous section to ensure that your display is set to the highest resolution available.
-This will be the 4K resolution for your monitor.
-Mine is shown below.
+If supported, this will be the high-resolution for your HiDPI monitor.
+For my Dell XPS 13, this setting is 3200 x 1800 pixels as shown below.